QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 That is, we need significantly more data to obtain a given precision of the mean estimate than for our variance estimate

-A Special Case -- IID.
-Sample
+A Special Case -- IID Sample
 ---------------------------------

 We start our analysis with the benchmark case of IID data.
 Consider a